 Interest in health grew by 30% in consumer media last year according to Spoonshot Food Innovation Intelligence.

-Brands like Maty’s have become medicine cabinet favorites, offering up immune-boosters that work for the whole body and the whole family.
+Brands like Maty’s have become medicine cabinet favorites, offering up immune-support products that work for the whole family.
 Vermilion partnered with Maty’s to redesign their website, with the shared goal to help consumers understand what makes Maty’s products different and foster awareness for consumers who seek natural offerings for their arsenal of wellness products.
-Maty’s fast-growing Super Berry Immune Support line features a powerful suite of Vitamins D3, C, Zinc, Magnesium, and Selenium and is also formulated with immune-boosting ingredients like Elderberry, Acerola Cherry, and Aronia Berry.
+Maty’s fast-growing Super Berry Immune Support line features a powerful suite of Vitamins D3, C, Zinc, Magnesium, and Selenium and is also formulated with immune-supporting ingredients like Elderberry, Acerola Cherry, and Aronia Berry.

 Natural Product Trend 2: Transparent Sustainability

-Sustainable business practices have seen plenty of innovation this year.
+Sustainable business practices saw plenty of innovation in 2021.
 The rise of lab-grown food, new plant-based milk with grains as a top ingredient, eco-friendly packaging, and upcycling have become more mainstream.

 Brands are also more transparent about their supply chain processes.
 Pioneers like Wild Planet Foods source their premium canned seafood through only sustainable methods like selective harvesting and pole and line.
 Behind every product is a seafood procurement policy and a 360-degree monitoring system.
 This ensures suppliers adhere to sustainability requirements and the company provides consumers transparency through their traceability program.